nicklockwood/BaseModel/README.md

 This method reloads the shared instance of the model using the file specified by `saveFile`.
 This method replaces the sharedInstance by calling `setSharedInstance:` internally, so the same notes apply regarding updating references.

-    - (void)writeToFile:(NSString *)path atomically:(BOOL)atomically;
+    - (BOOL)writeToFile:(NSString *)path format:(BMFileFormat)format atomically:(BOOL)atomically;

-This method attempts to serialise the model object to the specified file using NSCoding.
-If you are not using the AutoCoding library, you will need to implement the `encodeWithCoder:` method, otherwise using this method will throw an exception.
+This method attempts to serialise the model object to the specified file using the specified format.
+If you select anything other than BMFileFormatKeyedArchive as the format, you will need to include the requisite library in your project, otherwise using this will throw an exception.
 The path can be absolute or relative.
 Relative paths will be automatically prefixed with `~/Library/Application Support/`.
+Returns YES on success or NO on failure.

-    - (BOOL)useHRCoderIfAvailable;
+    - (BOOL)writeToFile:(NSString *)path atomically:(BOOL)atomically;

-Normally, BaseModel saves files using NSCoding and the NSKeyedArchiver, which creates binary property list files in a complex format that is not human-readable or editable.
-The HRCoder library provides an alternative format for NSCoding that is more similar to an ordinary, hand-written property list file.
-BaseModel detects the presence of the HRCoder class if it's included in the project and will use it by default if available.
-If you do not want to use HRCoder for saving a particular model, override this method and return NO. BaseModel is still able to load archives that are encoded using the HRCoding protocol if this method returns NO, but if you save over the original file it will use NSKeyedArchiver.
+This method attempts to serialise the model object to the specified file using the format specified by the +saveFormat method.
+The path can be absolute or relative.
+Relative paths will be automatically prefixed with `~/Library/Application Support/`.
+Returns YES on success or NO on failure.

     + (NSString *)newUniqueIdentifier;